meshtastic/meshtastic/docs/settings/environmental-measurment-module.md

 ## Overview

-The Environment Measurement Module will allow nodes to send a specific message with information from connected environmental sensors.
+The Telemetry Module will allow nodes to send a specific message with information from connected sensors.
 Currently supported sensors are BME280, BME680, DHT11, DHT12, DHT21, DHT22 and Dallas 1-wire DS18B20.

 :::tip
 Once module settings are changed, a **reset** is required for them to take effect.